Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Introduction

 The paper is structured as follows.
-In Sec.~\ref{s:background} we review the VQE and ADAPT-VQE algorithms.
-Section \ref{s:CEO} inspects the structure of qubit excitations (Sec.~\ref{ss:CEO_motivation}) to motivate the definition of the coupled exchange operators (Secs.~\ref{ss:mvp_ceo} and \ref{ss:ovp_ceo}), which is used to define the CEO-ADAPT-VQE algorithm in Sec.~\ref{ss:CEO-ADAPT}.
-Section \ref{s:results} contains the results of numerical simulations comparing the newly proposed algorithm with previous variants.
-In Sec.~\ref{ss:convergence_plots} we compare the iteration, parameter, and CNOT counts of CEO-, QEB- and Qubit-ADAPT-VQE for various molecules at different geometries.
-Section~\ref{ss:bond_diss} offers a comparison of CEO-ADAPT-VQE with UCCSD-VQE throughout the bond dissociation curves of the same molecules.
-Finally, in Sec.~\ref{ss:adapt_evolution} we discuss enhancing CEO-ADAPT-VQE with other improvements proposed in the literature.
-We compare the enhanced version against GSD-ADAPT-VQE, a fermionic variant of the algorithm as proposed in the original work of Ref.~\cite{Grimsley_2019}, to showcase the reduction in resource requirements of ADAPT-VQE from the time it was first proposed.
-Section ~\ref{s:conclusion} contains concluding remarks.
+We start the results section, Sec.~\ref{s:results}, with Sec.~\ref{ss:background}, which reviews the VQE and ADAPT-VQE algorithms.
+Section \ref{ss:CEO} inspects the structure of qubit excitations (Sec.~\ref{sss:CEO_motivation}) to motivate the definition of the coupled exchange operators (Secs.~\ref{sss:mvp_ceo} and \ref{sss:ovp_ceo}), which is used to define the CEO-ADAPT-VQE algorithm in Sec.~\ref{sss:CEO-ADAPT}.
+Section \ref{ss:classical_sims} contains the results of numerical simulations comparing the newly proposed algorithm with previous variants.
+In Sec.~\ref{sss:convergence_plots}, we compare the iteration, parameter, and CNOT counts of CEO-, QEB- and Qubit-ADAPT-VQE for various molecules at different geometries.
+Section~\ref{sss:bond_diss} offers a comparison of CEO-ADAPT-VQE with UCCSD-VQE throughout the bond dissociation curves of the same molecules.
+In Sec.~\ref{sss:adapt_evolution}, we discuss enhancing CEO-ADAPT-VQE with other improvements proposed in the literature.
+To showcase the reduction in the resource requirements of ADAPT-VQE from the time it was first proposed, we compare this enhanced version with a fermionic variant of the algorithm as proposed in the original work of Ref.~\cite{Grimsley_2019}.
+Finally, in Sec.~\ref{sss:adapt_vs_fixed} we compare our adaptive algorithm with the leading fixed-structure ans\"atze.
+Section ~\ref{s:discussion} contains concluding remarks.